Innovation

 Electric Motors:

 • Copper is required for winding and coil systems.
-Copper is also an excellent conductor of electricity and is essential for ensuring the efficiency of electric motors.
+Copper is also an excellent conductor of electricity and is essential for the efficiency of electric motors.

 Charging Infrastructure:

-• Aluminum is lightweight yet durable and used in the construction of charging stations and charging cables.
+• Aluminum is lightweight yet durable and is used in the construction of charging stations and charging cables.
 Aluminum helps in reducing the overall weight of components, making them more energy-efficient and cost-effective.

 Vehicle Weight: